-Whether your employer offers a 401(k) option or not, an IRA makes it easy for you to save for retirement on your own or in addition to your employer-sponsored plan.
+Whether your employer offers a 401(k) option or not, an Individual Retirement Account (IRA) makes it easy for you to save for retirement on your own or in addition to your employer-sponsored plan.

 There are two main types of IRAs: a traditional IRA and a Roth IRA.
-In this article, we’ll take a look at the hallmarks of each and help you decide which one is right for you.
+In this article, we’ll take a look at each and help you decide which one is right for you.

 Here’s What You Need to Know About Traditional IRAs vs. Roth IRAs

 The main difference between a traditional IRA and a Roth IRA is when you pay tax on your money.

-With a traditional IRA, you get a tax deferment today and pay taxes on the money when you draw it down in retirement.
+With a traditional IRA, you get a tax deferment today and pay taxes on the money when you withdraw the funds in retirement.

-With a Roth IRA, you pay tax on the money today, but it grows tax-free and gets spent tax-free in retirement.
+With a Roth IRA, you pay tax on the money now, but your investment grows tax-free, and you get to spend it tax-free in retirement.

 “Our tax rates today are unusually low because we’re running a massive budget deficit.
 At some point, those tax rates will increase.
 That means there’s a good chance tax rates will be higher when you go to spend your nest egg in 25 or 30 years,” money expert Clark Howard says.

-What you think about Clark’s statement about the direction of tax rates will likely inform your decision about which investment vehicle you choose.
+What you think about Clark’s prediction about the direction of tax rates will likely inform your decision about which kind of IRA you choose.

 The two main types of IRAs are for individuals.
-But you can also have a simplified employee pension (SEP) IRA, typically if you own a business or are an independent contractor.
+But you can also establish a simplified employee pension (SEP) IRA, typically if you own a business or are an independent contractor.
 We’ve got a full write-up on the SEP IRA here.

-For the purposes of this article, we’re going to focus exclusively on traditional IRAs vs. Roth IRAs.
+For the purposes of this article, we’re going to focus exclusively on traditional and Roth IRAs.

 Table of Contents